utopia-rise/godot-kotlin-jvm-experiment/README.md

 # godot-kotlin-jvm

+**NOTE:** This is just a PoC (Proof of concept) repository!
+The work here is finished as we have "proven our concept" ;-).
+The "real" implementation is in [this](https://github.com/utopia-rise/godot-jvm) repository.

 This repository contains different approaches to achieve running kotlin on the jvm inside godot:

 | Branch | Description |